Labor Unions

 How U.S. Trade Union Membership Compares

-Trade/labor union membership has been falling across developed nations over the past couple of decades and the trend in the U.S. is no different.
-The U.S. had a labor union density of 20.1 percent back in 1983 and today, that figure stands at just over 10 percent.
+Unions are crucial vehicles for many workers around the world to be able to achieve decent work, acting as a collective voice to negotiate better terms.
+Trade and labor union membership has been falling in the United States over the past couple of decades, dropping from a labor union density of 20.1 percent back in 1983 to just 9.9 percent in 2024, according to the Bureau of Labor Statistics.
 Reasons for the decline include periods of economic prosperity that resulted in unions being deemed unnecessary in some instances, technological and organizational changes, globalization, policy reform and the decline of the manufacturing sector.

 Description